 The LG LRG3095ST (Est. $1,500) is one range that gets good marks in all areas, including baking.
 It was one of the top rated ranges in a recent professional test of more than 50 gas models.
 In that test, the LRG3095ST did a "very good" job of evenly baking multiple racks of cookies and cakes.
 It also performed well at melting chocolate and broiling hamburgers.

-The LG LRG3095ST is also popular with consumers, earning positive reviews from customers at HomeDepot.com, Sears.com and AJMadison.com.
-In about 150 reviews across all three sites, it earns an average rating of about 4.7 stars out of 5.
-Users love the variety of burners on this range, and most say that it performs very well on every heat setting.
-The convection oven is also very popular with users, as is the cheerful cobalt blue interior.
+There are a few minor drawbacks.
+In tests, the LG doesn't boil water as quickly as other ranges do and its self-cleaning cycle is only average.
+Still, the large capacity, 4.2-cubic-foot range is a favorite among users, earning positive reviews from customers at HomeDepot.com, Sears.com and AJMadison.com.
+In more than 400 reviews across all three sites, it earns high ratings, with users saying they love the variety of burners on this range -- there are 5.
+Most say it performs very well on every heat setting.
+The convection oven is also very popular with owners, as is the bright cobalt blue interior.

 If you want more baking space than a single oven can offer, the LG LDG3036ST (Est. $1,800) is very similar to the LRG3095ST but has a double oven with a total capacity of 6.1 cubic feet.
 Professional testing at Good Housekeeping showed similar results as those for its single-oven counterpart: It performs well in both stovetop and oven tests but lags at bringing water to a boil and has a subpar self-cleaning system.